Ungu: Tempat Terindah (2002–2005)

 Just before starting the new album, Ekky decided to leave the band in 2003.
 His position was replaced by Onci who had just left Funky Kopral.

 Ungu released its second album Tempat Terindah in December 2003.
 The album spawned a hit single "Karena Dia Kamu" and "Suara Hati".
 The album sold 150,000 copies.

 Ungu has also collaborated with Chrisye in his 2004 album, Senyawa.

 Melayang (2005–2007)

 Ungu successfully recorded new materials for their next album in 2005 and released their next album Melayang in December 2005 in Indonesia alone.

 This new album had put Ungu into the spotlight with their hit single "Demi Waktu".
 The single received massive airplay in both Indonesia and Malaysia which causes 4 record labels in Malaysia to own Ungu's copyright to distribute the album in Malaysia.
 Malaysian's Suria Records who owns Siti Nurhaliza, won the copyright.
 The album received good reviews from both Malaysian and Indonesian critics.
-With the successful airplay from another hits likes Seperti Yang Dulu, Tercipta Untukku, Sejauh Mungkin, and Aku Bukan Pilihan Hatimu, this album able to got double platinum certification.
+With the successful airplay from another hits likes Seperti Yang Dulu, Tercipta Untukku, Sejauh Mungkin, and Aku Bukan Pilihan Hatimu, this album received a double platinum certification.